 Linda holds a Bachelor’s Degree in Communication (Journalism) from Hong Kong Baptist University, an MSc in International Relations from London School of Economics & Political Science, and an MA in Buddhist Studies from University of Hong Kong.

-Edward holds a Bachelor’s Degree in Business Administration from University of Singapore, and completed the Heineken International Management Course at INSEAD, Fontaineblue in France.
+Edward holds a Bachelor’s Degree in Business Administration from the National University of Singapore, and completed the Heineken International Management Course at INSEAD, Fontaineblue in France.

 As Vice President, Operations, Damien Lee is responsible for overseeing all major operations in HKDL, as well as supporting the experience at three resort hotels via his Food & Beverage, Merchandise, and Facility Services teams.
 Rejoining HKDL as vice president, Operations in 2017, Damien originally joined HKDL in May 2004 and held several positions during his tenure including director, Staffing and HR Services; general manager, Hotel Operations, Hong Kong Disneyland Hotel and Disney’s Hollywood Hotel; and vice president, Operations.